Contact Us

 Why CBSE in Qatar?

-Qatar's 830,000+ Indians — the single largest expat nationality at ~25% of total population — create a deep, self-renewing demand pool.
+Qatar's approximately 836,000 Indians (2026 estimate), the single largest expat nationality at around 25% of total population, create a deep, self-renewing demand pool.
 With zero VAT, zero income tax, explicit 100% foreign ownership under Law 23/2015, and acute school capacity constraints, Qatar is the GCC's most compelling greenfield CBSE market.

 Indian Population